-You will study all three Sciences and receive three GCSE qualifications grades 9-1.
-(Biology, Chemistry and Physics) You will sit six examination papers - two for each subject, each paper is 1hour 45minutes in length.
+- You receive three GCSE qualifications grades 9-1.
+(Biology, Chemistry and Physics) You will sit six papers two x 1hour 45minute papers for each subject. - Studying separate sciences is not grade specific, if you show an interest and enthusiasm for Science, then you can choose Separate Science.